home> poets> Daphne Gloag

 Dark Matter

-Invisible matter – dark matter – is generally held to explain
+*Invisible matter – dark matter – is generally thought to be the main reason for the gravity holding the galaxies together.

 That Volvo must be doing 70, I said